-15. Are there territorial issues for eligibility (can dealers in Puerto Rico, American Samoa, etc. apply)?
+15. Can dealers in Puerto Rico, American Samoa, etc. apply?

 As used in the CARES Act, the term "United States" includes the States, the Territories and possessions of the United States, the Commonwealth of Puerto Rico, the Trust Territory of the Pacific Islands, and the District of Columbia.